frzng/syslinavinici.cz/en_GB/_md_pages/souslik-stamp.md

 Specifically, the minimum requirements are:

 * At least every second row of the vineyard is grassy
-* The viticulturist does not endangered the sousliks through the use of pesticides such as rodenticides
+* The viticulturist does not endanger the sousliks through the use of pesticides such as rodenticides

 Currently, [21 wineries](/souslik-stamp/our-wineries) from the villages of Velké Pavlovice, Hnanice and Miroslav have been awarded the trademark.